 - 1. By providing for growth and development to occur within, and in some instances around, existing settlements. - 2.
 By limiting the level of development that can occur outside of the settlement areas so that the natural landscape and natural features of the island are protected. - 3.
-By ensuring that all development is of an appropriate scale, form and location. - 4.
-By protecting the natural landscape character of the island, particularly with respect to its unbroken, expansive and dominating nature. - 5.
-By protecting natural features, such as wetland systems, indigenous vegetation and wildlife habitats from the adverse effects of use and development. - 6.
+By ensuring that all development is of an appropriate scale, form and location. - By protecting the natural landscape character natural character of the island, particularly with respect to its unbroken, expansive and dominating nature. - By protecting and, where appropriate, enhancing the natural features, such as wetland systems, indigenous vegetation, and wildlife habitats and coastal ecosystems from the adverse effects of use and development. - 6.
 By facilitating the use and development of land for conservation, recreation and community purposes. - 7.
-By providing for the appropriate development of essential infrastructure such as airports, roads, wharves and quarries. - 8.
-By providing for the use of ancestral lands by Ngati Rehua and acknowledging the relationship between Ngati Rehua and water, sites, waahi tapu and other taonga.
+By providing for the appropriate development of essential infrastructure such as airports, roads, wharves, network utilities and quarries. - 8.
+By providing for the use of ancestral lands by Ngati Rehua and acknowledging the relationship between Ngati Rehua and water, sites, waahi tapu and other taonga. - By facilitating the use and development of land outside settlement areas for agriculture, horticulture and tourism activities. - 10.
+By protecting historic heritage of the island,